SeanStraus21/CSC-545-Term-Project/README.md

 # CSC 545 Term Project

 ## Overview
-This steganography application with a GUI interface is designed to hide and find secret messages within an image.
+This steganography application is designed to hide and find secret messages within an image.
+It can be used with a GUI interface.

 The first version was finished on 5/12/2016, and is partially hosted in this repository.